 Charles Hollander QC of Brick Court Chambers

-Has been instructed on a diverse range of cases relating to a number of sports, including motor racing, football, boxing, yachting and swimming.
-He has prominent commercial litigation and EU/competition expertise.
+Has been instructed on disputes across a wide range of sports, including motor racing, football, boxing and athletics.

 Caspar Glyn QC of Cloisters

 Well regarded by peers for his employment expertise, especially in relation to football.
 He specialises in acting on regulatory and contractual disputes for managers, players and senior executives.

 Strengths: "He is a lively and knowledgeable advocate, and brings a practical real-world view, which is important in sport."